bugsbugsbux/understanding-j/understanding-j.md

 ```

 If an argument has a **higher rank than is allowed it is broken into
-pieces of this rank called "cells"**.
-The verb then operates on each of
+pieces of allowed rank called "cells"**.
+The verb then operates on each
-this cells individually and finally all results are returned.
+of these cells individually and finally all results are returned.

 ```J
 - 1 2 3             NB. monad - (rank 0) breaks list into atoms